DistrictDataLabs/yellowbrick/docs/api/text/tsne.rst

 .. image:: images/tsne_no_labels.png

-This means we don't have to use class labels at all, instead we can use cluster membership from K-Means to label each document, looking for clusters of related text by their contents:
+This means we don't have to use class labels at all.
+Instead we can use cluster membership from K-Means to label each document.
+This will allow us to look for clusters of related text by their contents:

 .. code:: python